City-Reach/club-freedom/docs/migration-instructions.md

 ### Adding the orgSlug field to the testimonials table

+1. Add `ORGANIZATION_ID` environment variable to your convex environment.
+This is the desired organization id you want to add to all rows in the testimonials table.
-1. Change the "organizationId" field in the testimonials table in convex\schema.ts to `v.optional(v.string())`
+2. Change the "organizationId" field in the testimonials table in convex\schema.ts to `v.optional(v.string())`
-2. Ensure convex function sync is running with `pnpm comvex dev`
+3. Ensure convex function sync is running with `pnpm comvex dev`
-3. Run `pnpx convex run migrations:run '{fn: "migrations:setTestimonialOrganizationId"}'`
+4. Run `pnpx convex run migrations:run '{fn: "migrations:setTestimonialOrganizationId"}'`
-4. Change the "organizationId" field in the testimonials table in convex\schema.ts to `v.string()`
+5. Change the "organizationId" field in the testimonials table in convex\schema.ts to `v.string()`